Experiential Learning Depot

 One of my students is interested in and super involved in road biking.
 He could design a project-based learning experience around this interest that is impactful and subject-integrated.

-• He could design and implement a community-wide road biking safety campaign, producing informative materials and organizing workshops to educate cyclists, motorists, and pedestrians about sharing the road responsibly.
+• He could design and implement a community-wide road-biking safety campaign, producing informative materials and organizing workshops to educate cyclists, motorists, and pedestrians on responsible road sharing.

 • He could collaborate with local government officials and urban planners to advocate for the development of cyclist-friendly infrastructure such as bike lanes, designated routes, and bike parking facilities.